Hours of Operation

 US Mail Receipt and Delivery

-Bentley University Mail Services, as well as all student mailboxes are located on the first floor of Collins Hall.
-Each resident student has the option to “Opt-In” or “Opt-Out” of having a secure mailbox with a unique locking combination.
+Bentley University Mail Services is located on the first floor of Collins Hall.
 We encourage students to “Go Green” and utilize electronic delivery of mail, subscriptions, magazines, and catalogs instead of having these items sent via the US Mail.

 All mail must be addressed completely as follows: